jkroso/flowtype/Readme.md

 ## Running the example

-Just run `make` and navigate to it.
+Just run `make` and navigate your browser to it.

 ## Thanks